EddyVerbruggen/nativescript-snapkit/README.md

 ## What!?
 Glad you asked.
 This repo implements a [NativeScript](https://naivescript.org) plugin for [Snapchat's Snap Kit SDK](https://kit.snapchat.com).
-In its first iteration, this plugin only exposes the 'login' feature, called [Login Kit](https://kit.snapchat.com/#login-kit).
+In its first iteration, this plugin only exposes [Login Kit](https://kit.snapchat.com/#login-kit) (arguably the most relevant part of the Snap Kit SDK).

-Feel free to open an issue requesting other features (other parts of the Snap Kit SDK are: Creative Kit, Bitmoji Kit, and Story Kit).
+> Feel free to open an issue requesting other features (other parts of the Snap Kit SDK are: Creative Kit, Bitmoji Kit, and Story Kit).

 ## Installation
 ```bash